Frequently Asked Questions About Radio-Road-Test Affiliation:

 Can Paul Kaminski appear live on our locally produced programs?
 Can he also do station promos and commercials?

 As a courtesy to our affiliates, yes.
 All we'll need is a 24 hour notice.
-We have the ability to do these appearances via Skype (pkcommunications) or with a Comrex Access codec, if your station is so equipped, or other G.722 codec.
+We have the ability to do these appearances via Skype (pkcommunications), a Comrex Access or Bric Link codec ( if your station is so equipped), other G.722 codec, or Cleanfeed.
 Otherwise, we'll do them over the phone.
 To have Paul voice a promo, simply send the script, and he will send back a dry voice track via e-mail.
-Paul can do commercial voice overs, but would have to be compensated with a talent fee, which is negotiable and depends on where and how long the commercial would air for commercials other than those that appear on Radio-Road-Test.
+Paul does not charge a talent fee for commercials that appear in Radio-Road-Test or the Radio-Road-Test Minute.
+Paul can also do commercial voice overs for commercials other than those that appear on Radio-Road-Test, but would have to be compensated with a talent fee, which is negotiable and depends on where and how long the commercial would air .

-My GM/GSM/LSM is asking about the best prospects for local advertisers on "Radio-Road-Test".
+My GM/GSM/LSM is asking about the best prospects for local advertisers on "Radio-Road-Test" and the "Radio-Road-Test" Minute .
 How do I answer that question?

 Our affiliates in the past have success with automotive accessory/service stores like the "quick-lubes", etc., car washes (which could be a perfect spiff for the trade your station salespeople may already have with the car wash), financial institutions looking to spike new car loans (like the local credit union, or the bank where the station does business), travel and tourism organizations, and other travel destinations reachable within a few hours drive of the station.
-What we do not recommend is selling this to a specific new car dealer, who would then (rightly so) be irritated when their ad message is inserted in a road test of a competing brand vehicle.
 If your area has a new car dealer association, or if your area has a general auto show open to all dealers/brands, etc., then Radio-Road-Test is a most appropriate avenue for that commercial message.
 Some affiliates have sold it to dealers with multiple lines.

 What paperwork is needed to affiliate?